-Payments can be made via cash, cheque, BPAY, money order, credit card (over the phone), and EFTPOS.
+Payments can be made via cash, BPAY, credit card (over the phone), and EFTPOS.
 Direct debit from your bank, credit union or building society account is also available.
-Please contact our senior school support officer, for this method of payment.
+Please contact our school office, for this method of payment.

 A range of alternative payment plans are available.
 These include dividing the fees over 10 equal payments from February to November.
 Please contact our school office for further details.